Aircraft General Knowledge (AGK)

 Magneto ignition

-In aircraft the engines use magnet-based systems to generate high voltage.
-This magnets are typically the dynamo’s where aircraft engines have two of, the left and right magneto.
-These magnets will spin around very fast.
-As long as the engine runs, the magneto’s will turn, making them completely separate from the electrical system which you control with the Master switches and alternator.
+In many general aviation aircraft, the ignition system uses magnetos.
+A magneto is a self-contained ignition generator that produces high voltage for the spark plugs as long as the engine is turning.
+This makes the ignition system independent from the aircraft battery, alternator and master switch during normal running.
 Also we have some redundancy in if there is a problem in the L magneto circuit, we can run on R and still land the aircraft safe and sound.
 However, using one of two magnetos will result in a ~10% performance loss.

 The magnetos are connected with gears to the crank shaft, the main shaft of the engine that rotates and is connected to the propellor, and they rotate within a coil.
 A rotating or moving magnet inside a coil produces electrical current, which is delivered to the spark plugs.

 The produced voltage is dependent of the turning speed of the magnet.
 How faster the engine runs, the more voltage is produced.
-When starting, this system needs a impulse, mostly installed on the left magneto, which delivers more voltage in a short while and igniting just later to start the engine smoothly.
+When starting, the magneto turns slowly and would normally produce a weaker spark.
+An impulse coupling, often installed on the left magneto, stores spring energy and releases it suddenly.
+This makes the magneto rotate faster for a moment and retards the spark timing, helping the engine start more smoothly.

 Start vibration